MET-OM/dnora/docs/index.rst

   $ conda activate dnora2
   $ pip install .

-To update the enviroment using a new environment.yml, run:
+To update the environment using a new environment.yml, run:

 .. code-block:: bash

    $ conda env update --file environment.yml --prune

-4. Installation in JupyterHub platforms such as WEKEO:
+For JupyterHub platforms such as WEKEO, please use:

 .. code-block:: bash